 The Developer has reported that the total cost of its project, in the aggregate, is \$13.7M.
-This includes renovation of this property, as well as 8-14 Dixon Avenue c.
-The subject property is not located within a Tax Increment Finance District.

-1 Eagle Square and several other properties located on Dixon Avenue.
+This includes renovation of 8-14 Dixon, as well as 1 Eagle Square and several other properties located on Dixon Avenue.
 The sale of New Markets Tax Credits will generate \$4,512,300 (or roughly 33% of the total project budget).
 This requirement is satisfied.